Get on the right side of this troublesome savings statistic

 If you haven’t gotten this one right, blame yourself, and then go fix it.

-The latest Financial Security Index was released last week by Bankrate.com; it is the widely-quoted poll about Americans and their ability to pay for an unexpected $1,000 car repair or emergency room visit from savings.
+The latest Financial Security Index was released last week by Bankrate.com; it is the widely quoted poll about Americans and their ability to pay for an unexpected $1,000 car repair or emergency room visit from savings.

 Just 41 percent of U.S. adults said they could cover an emergency, with another 37 percent saying they would need to borrow money somehow to pay the bill.